jessodri/passerby/README.md

 People often want to buy items that require travelling/pick-up.
 This can be difficult if the buyer does not have a car and/or time to go get the item.

+This results in the person either having to pay expensive delivery fees or buy the item for a higher price somewhere else.

 ## The Solution

 This arrangement benefits both parties as the person receiving the item does not have to travel to pick-up or pay expensive postage.
 The person delivering the item will earn a little extra money but not have to go out of their way.

 ## Financial Aspect

 It will be up to the user to post how much they are willing to pay for the pick-up and delivery of their item as it will vary based on distance and size of the item.
-I will likely post some recommended guidelines on the site.

 I will take a percentage from each transaction that happens on the site.